hexaguin/Coursera_Capstone/docs/index.md

 <iframe src="https://hexaguin.github.io/Coursera_Capstone/figs/breakfast_by_age.html" height="650" width="100%"></iframe>
 *These plots are interactive.
 Click and drag to zoom, click a trace in the legend to toggle it, and double click to reset zoom.*

+The next exploritory path was to map out the locations of the restaurants and look for geographic patterns:

+<iframe src="https://hexaguin.github.io/Coursera_Capstone/figs/breakfast.html" height="650" width="100%"></iframe>

+The restaurants were clearly clustered near major roads and other high traffic areas.
+The 2016 traffic data was imported, and a radius neighbor regressor (similar to K nearest neighbors, but using a fixed radius instead of a fixed quantity of neighbors) was used to generate a traffic heatmap for Calgary:

+<iframe src="https://hexaguin.github.io/Coursera_Capstone/figs/traffic.html" height="650" width="100%"></iframe>